Approximate Nullspace Augmented Finetuning for Robust Vision Transformers: Experiments

 \subsection{Experiment: Robustness Evaluation}

-We evaluate the effect of nullspace training for improving the robustness of vision transformers under different settings.
-We use the official mCE score as the evaluation metric for ImageNet-C, where lower mCE indicates better robustness, and used the accuracy score for all the other settings.
-We used $100-\textrm{mCE}$ before taking the average over all settings.
+We evaluated the effect of nullspace finetuning to improve the robustness of vision transformers under different settings.
+We used the official mCE score as the evaluation metric for ImageNet-C, where a lower mCE indicates better robustness, and we used the accuracy score for all other settings.
+We used $100-\textrm{mCE}$ before taking the average in all settings.

-The result in Table~\ref{tab:baseline} shows that our nullspace augmentation method consistently improves the robustness of models under distribution shifts and adversarial attacks, yielding a large gain in average performance for the vanilla \texttt{ViT-small} and \texttt{ViT-base model}, and slightly outperforms various baselines consistently while also slightly outperforming DAT.
-This not only shows that our nullspace training method is effective but also validates our previous hypothesis about the connection between the tolerance to nullspace and the robustness of transformer models.
+The result in Table~\ref{tab:baseline} shows that our nullspace finetuning method consistently improves the robustness of models under distribution shifts and adversarial attacks, yielding a large gain in average performance for the vanilla \texttt{ViT-small} and \texttt{ViT-base model}, and slightly outperforms various baselines consistently while also slightly outperforming DAT.
+This not only shows that our nullspace finetuning method is effective but also validates our previous hypothesis about the connection between the tolerance to nullspace and the robustness of transformer models.